raul23/CompTIA-Security-SY0-601/notes.rst

    5.2 Explain the importance of applicable regulations, standards, or frameworks that impact organizational security posture.

-   5.3 Explain the importance of policies to organizational security
+   5.3 Explain the importance of policies to organizational security.

    5.4 Summarize risk management processes and concepts.

-   5.5 Explain privacy and sensitive data concepts in relation to security
+   5.5 Explain privacy and sensitive data concepts in relation to security.

 **Ref.:** [1]_ and [2]_